xlsrln/cat-bot/README.md

 Features to add:
+* Load in data once, instead of multiple calls to worksheets.
-* Add powerstage times to event submission (optional)
+* Add tests
 * Gather standings by tournament
 * Add a discord View inorder to make ephemeral messages have a shorter timeout